MDP modeling for multi-stage stochastic programs: Introduction

 \revision{While inherent in MDPs, decision-dependent uncertainty, in which the agent's actions change the probability distribution, is less common in stochastic programs.
 That said, there is a stream of stochastic programming literature on this topic, and we point to \cite[Chapter 5]{adiga2023} and \cite{hellemo2018decision} for reviews.
 In one class of problems, the agent's decisions alter the probability mass function of a fixed set of realizations according to a decision-dependent function \cite{arslan2024sddp,lejeune2018chance,yin2022coordinated}.
 In a second class of problems, the points of support, or in time-dynamic problems the information structure, is altered by the agent's actions \cite{basciftci2024adaptive,goel2006class,lamas2024target}.
 In isolation, our decision-dependent approach is of the former type, although we alter one-step transition probabilities in a Markov chain rather than the probability mass of a random vector, and our approach applies to multi-stage problems with an infinite horizon.
 When combined with statistical learning, our approach can be of the second type in that the agent's actions can alter the resulting points of support.}

-The focus of our paper is on demonstrating the flexibility and expressiveness of our proposed approach to modeling---primarily through several examples---although we derive requisite new SDDP algorithms.
-To summarize, the main contributions of our paper are: \begin{enumerate} \item We extend policy graphs and SDDP to allow the one-step transition probabilities to depend on our decisions. \item We incorporate learning so an agent can probe and gather information to improve their beliefs, before committing to a decision or, more generally, while committing to a sequence of decisions. \end{enumerate}
+{The paper focuses} on demonstrating the flexibility and expressiveness of {our approach} to modeling---primarily through several examples---although we derive requisite new SDDP algorithms. {The} contributions of our paper are: \begin{enumerate} \item We extend policy graphs and SDDP to allow the one-step transition probabilities to depend on our decisions. \item We incorporate learning so an agent can probe and gather information to improve their beliefs before committing to a decision or, more generally, while committing to a sequence of decisions. \end{enumerate}

 \revision{From one lens, these contributions add MDP- and RL-style modeling features to MSPs.
-From another, our SDDP algorithms can approximately solve a class of CACS MDPs.}
+From another, our SDDP algorithms can approximately solve a class of CACS MDPs.} {To summarize, we extend SDDP to handle a class of stochastic programs defined on Markov chains that incorporate decision-dependent uncertainty and learning, enabling continuous-state MDP modeling without discretization.}